-With countless optimization tips and techniques, SEO may often feel overwhelming.
+With countless optimization tips and techniques, landing page SEO may often feel overwhelming.
 You’ve got keywords, and backlinks, and technical audits, and where do you even start?

 1. Clean URLs

 Clean and consistent URLs are preferred by both search engines and human visitors.
-And though the best practices mentioned here are not "a must", it's a good idea to try to stick to them whenever possible.
+And though the best practices mentioned here are not "a must", it's a good idea to optimize your URL structure accordingly whenever possible.

 Many SEOs believe that the influence of keyword-rich URLs on rankings is a thing of the past.
 While it may or may not be true, you are not losing anything when you include keywords in your URLs.
 So, at the chance that it still works, we do recommend building your URLs around your main keywords.

 Not to mention that a keyword-rich URL may actually improve your click-through rate in search results.
 URLs are a part of your snippet, and having it show another keyword will make it appear more relevant: